george-hawkins/japanese/README.md

 Pitch accent
 ------------

 See _Dogen_'s [playlist](https://www.youtube.com/playlist?list=PLxMXdmBM9wPvsySiMoBzgh8d68xqKz1YP).
 It starts with lots of short videos and then ends with a 2h 30m lecture.
+His [Patreon](https://www.patreon.com/dogen) also has lots of pitch-accent, pronunciation and phonetics material.

 See _Jouzu Juls_'s japanese pronounciation [video](https://www.youtube.com/watch?v=aOxRYmWDaF4) that recommends _Dogen_'s video but adds really useful pointers, e.g.: